ARTICLE

 Pitman shift schedule

-With a Pitman schedule, the organization uses a 14-day cycle, in which each employee works seven 12-hour shifts.
-The four teams alternate between two day or night shifts, two days off, and then three additional day or night shifts.
+With a Pitman schedule, the organization uses a 14-day cycle in which each employee works seven 12-hour shifts.
+The four teams alternate between two day or night shifts, two days off, and three additional day or night shifts.
 The cycle repeats each week except for the second week, which begins with two days off.

 Advantages